TemporalLabsLLC-SOL/TemporalPromptGenerator/README.md

 <a name="1-introduction"></a>
 ## 1. Introduction

 Welcome to the **Temporal Prompt Engine**, your ultimate tool for crafting immersive video and audio experiences.
 This engine empowers you to generate high-quality prompts with unparalleled control over cinematic elements, all while being intuitive and accessible for users.
+I'm still currently experimenting with options a lot and will be honing the variety down a bit as I go.

 ### Unleash Your Creativity